Killthebug/Bika-Lims-Wiki/Home.md

 # Installing Bika LIMS 3

-The following describes how to install Bika LIMS version 3 on a Unix server.
+The following describes how to install Bika LIMS version 3 on a Unix-like server.
+The script is also available at [GitHub](https://github.com/bikalabs/Bika-LIMS-Installer)

 ## 1. Get the latest Plone 4